Matt Fitzgerald provides advice on dealing with those dreaded pre-triathlon nerves.

-I feel your pain.
+A: I feel your pain.
 I used to suffer from debilitating pre-race anxiety as a high school runner, and it wasn’t pleasant.
 We’re in good company, though.
 Pre-race nerves affect athletes even at the highest levels.
-Just last week I saw a runner competing in the track & field championships break down crying before her race because she was so anxious.
+Just last week I saw a runner competing in a track event break down crying before her race because she was so anxious.

 Pre-race nervousness has two main causes.
 First, racing is quite stressful on the body, and the body knows it.
 When a race is coming up, mental anxiety and physical symptoms such as nausea emerge as your body’s way of saying, “Are you sure you want to do this?”
 A second source of pre-race anxiety is fear of failure—and fear of success.